 ---

-Some physicians who have used so-called "conversion therapy" report being able to change their clients' sexual orientation from homosexual to heterosexual.
-Careful study of such reports, however, revealed a number of facts discrediting such reports.
-For example, the sources of such messages almost always turn out to be organizations whose ideology is the condemnation of homosexuality.
-Such "scientific" reports, moreover, for some reason chronically suffer from poor documentation of the "treatment" process, while such documentation is standardly required for all cases of intervention in the sphere of human psychological health.
+Some doctors who have used so-called "conversion therapy" report being able to change their clients' sexual orientation from homosexual to heterosexual.
+A careful study of such messages revealed, however, a number of facts discrediting such messages.
+For example, the sources of such messages almost always turn out to be organizations whose ideology condemns homosexuality.
+Such “scientific” reports, in addition, for some reason chronically suffer from poor documentation of the “treatment” process, while such documentation is standard required for all cases of intervention in the sphere of human psychological health.

 ---

 The American Psychological Association tries to closely monitor all attempts at such therapy.
-In 1997, the Council of Representatives of the Association issued a resolution on the inadmissibility of any elements of homophobia in the process of psychological assistance, in which it also declared the right of clients to self-determination and the obligation of professional psychologists to respect this self-determination and delimit their activities from the influence of the views of certain social groups. [note: in the texts of English-speaking psychotherapists you will not find the word "patient" anywhere, it is considered unacceptable in relation to people who are healthy, instead of "patient" a neutral "client" is used]
+In 1997, the Association's Council of Representatives issued a resolution on the inadmissibility of any elements of homophobia in the process of psychological assistance, in which it also stated the right of clients to self-determination and the obligation of professional psychologists to respect this self-determination and to delimit their activities from the influence of the views of certain social groups. [please note: in the texts of English-speaking psychotherapists you will not find the word “patient” anywhere; it is considered unacceptable in relation to people who are healthy; instead of “patient” the neutral “client” is used]

 ---

-[for reference: theories of "conversion" ("restorative") therapy interpret homosexuality either as a developmental delay, or as a serious psychopathology, or as a combination of both, use psychoanalytic and pharmacological psychiatric drugs for "treatment"
+[for reference: theories of “conversion” (“restorative”) therapy treat homosexuality either as a developmental delay, or as a serious psychopathology, or as a combination of both, and use psychoanalytic and pharmacological psychiatric drugs for “treatment”]

 ---